-The user can delete directory entities only if they are not in the process of synchronization (chapter 3.8.7 Synchronization).
+The user can delete directory entities only if they are not in the process of synchronization.
+For more information see chapter Synchronization.
 Deleting a directory entity is done by marking the entity in the directory as deleted.
 A unique identifier is added to the "Account" attribute, which enables another registration of the entity with the same "Account" value that the entity had before deletion.
 Directory entity is not physically deleted from the directory.